Local Cotswold Events and Attractions

 Music Festival (July).

-Of course, we are also just a gentle 45minute drive from Stratford-upon-Avon where the RSC’s world-class productions have been rejoined by a refurbished “Other Place” once again, adding a third outlet to the RST stage and the marvellous Swan Theatre.
+We are also just a gentle 45 minute drive from Stratford-upon-Avon where the RSC’s world-class productions have been rejoined by a refurbished “Other Place” once again, adding a third outlet to the RST stage and the marvellous Swan Theatre.

 Longborough Festival Opera – this splendid festival was established on the Glyndebourne model by Martin and Lizzie Graham in 1991, with black tie picnics in the beautiful gardens during the long interval through June and July.
-Just 12 miles North of us in Turkdean, the 2017 season will kick off on 8th June with Tristan und Isolde and there’s Fidelio, The Magic Flute, and Orfeo ed Euridice to look forward to as well.
+The 2019 season runs from 5 June to 3 August and will include four new productions: Wagner’s Das Rheingold, Donizetti’s Anna Bolena, Mozart’s Don Giovanni, and Cavalli’s La Calisto.
+12 miles from Turkdean.